 If it is safe to say that in 1989 rivalry between the Steelers and Browns ran deeper and still held the most intensity, it is also safe to say that the passion on the surface for the rivalry with the Oilers was hotter.

 Jerry Glanville, with his showboat tactics and overt encouragement of dirty play was the antithesis of Chuck Noll.
 Noll and Bud Carson might have had their differences, and you can sure bet that Carson enjoyed the post-game hand sake after defeating his former mentor 51-0 in the season opener.
 But Noll and Carson certainly respected one another.

-Houston so thoroughly thrashed the Steelers in week 7, that the 27-0 score betrayed the lopsidedness of the contest.
+27-0 score betrayed the lopsidedness of the contest.

 In week 12, the Steelers were 6-6 and the Oilers 7-5 clinging to a narrow lead in the division.
 A win would knock Houston down a peg, and give Steelers another divisional win to help with those all-important tie breakers.